Svalbard Reindeer in Norway: Facts and Potential Problems

 - Most animals live for about ten years.
 One individual is known to have reached seventeen years of age, however.

-Increasing Temperature in Svalbard and the Arctic
+Increasing Temperature in Svalbard

 On November 25th, 2016, Ketil Isaksen from the Norwegian Meteorological Institute made a significant announcement.
-He said that for the first time in recorded history, the average temperature for the year in Svalbard was poised to be around 0°C. Historically, the usual temperature has been around -6.7°C. Isaksen also said that each of the past 73 months was warmer than average.
+He said that for the first time in recorded history, the average temperature for the year in Svalbard was poised to be around 0°C. Historically, the usual temperature has been around -6.7°C. Isaksen also said that each of the past 73 months had been warmer than average.
 According to him, "Svalbard is a very good spot to show what's happening in the Arctic at the moment".

 There are still huge areas in the Barents Sea and Kara Sea to the east of Svalbard that are free of ice.
 They should normally be ice-covered.— Ketil Isaksen, November 2016